 Curated by Christodoulos Makris

-This is an exhibition about poetry’s furthest frontiers.
-Explore the entire museum to discover works of poetry that exist beyond the page: poems that are sound, sculpture, image, film, performances, software, and objects you can touch.
+This is an exhibition about pushing the boundaries of poetry.
+Explore the entire museum to discover works of poetry that exist beyond the page: poems that are sound, sculpture, image, film, short performances, software, and objects you can touch.

-The poems collected in this exhibition were mostly made in Ireland over the last decade, but are sometimes seen as a footnote to Irish poetry.
+The poems collected in this exhibition were mostly made in Ireland over the last decade, but are sometimes seen as a footnote to the long history of Irish poetry.
 Is this a poem? celebrates their playful capacity to surprise, challenge and inform our view of the world.

 Christodoulos Makris is “one of Ireland’s leading contemporary explorers of experimental poetics” (The RTÉ Poetry Programme).
 He has published five books of poetry, as well as several limited edition pamphlets, artists’ books, digital projects and other poetry objects, with presses in Ireland, the UK and North America.
 Recent awards include Writer in Residence at Maynooth University (2018-19), a Literature Project Award from The Arts Council in 2020, and the inaugural Joseph M. Hassett Creativity Bursary for poetry from UCD in 2021.